bluckreen/tink-her-hack-temp/README.md

 ### Technologies/Components Used

 **For Software:**
-- Languages used: [e.g., JavaScript, Python, Java]
+- Languages used: CSS,HTML,Java script
-- Frameworks used: [e.g., React, Django, Spring Boot]
+- Frameworks used: Firebase
-- Libraries used: [e.g., axios, pandas, JUnit]
+- Libraries used: Firebase SDK
-- Tools used: [e.g., VS Code, Git, Docker]
+- Tools used: VS Code,Git

-**For Hardware:**
-- Main components: [List main components]
-- Specifications: [Technical specifications]
-- Tools required: [List tools needed]

 ---

 ## Features

 List the key features of your project:
-- Feature 1: [Description]
+- Feature 1: Check Availability: View free halls, labs, and rooms in real-time.
-- Feature 2: [Description]
+- Feature 2: Resource Status: See lights, AC, fans, seats, and computers availability.
-- Feature 3: [Description]
+- Feature 3: Book Easily: Reserve venues for specific dates and times.
-- Feature 4: [Description]
+- Feature 4: Admin Control: Manage bookings and update resources efficiently.

 ---